tanvir3433/Shopping_Cart/README.md

 6️⃣ Proceed to checkout to finalize your order.

 # Technologies Used
-C Programming Language
+C Programming Language,
-Standard I/O and String Manipulation
+Standard I/O and String Manipulation,
 Basic Data Structures (Arrays & Structs)